auerbachs/BMDExpress-2/docs/main_view.md

 Charts can be exported in PNG or JPG format by right clicking on the chart and selecting "Export As" and then selecting the format of the image file.

 It is possible to label the features in select plots where the plotted data points represent probes, genes or pathways (e.g., Accumulation, Bubble and Scatter Plots).
 To do this select `Mark Data` and the "Select Gene Sets to Highlight" box will open.
 Then select whether your want to use GO terms or Reactome from the drop down, select how you would like to search your term and beginning typing in the search box.
 Gene set names will begin to populate the list, at which point you can select the one you want and the genes annotate to the selected set  (Prefilter or Benchmark Dose Analysis Section) or the selected gene set name (Functional Classification) will populate the lower box.
 Finally, click `Okay` and your plots will be labeled.
 Labels can be moved by clicking and dragging them in the visualization.
-A tutorial on how to mark your data can be found [here](https://youtu.be/dU3TjSbAZ6A).
+[A tutorial on how to mark your data can be found here](https://youtu.be/dU3TjSbAZ6A).

-When evaluating a Defined Category Analysis (i.e., you have provided your own gene set annotations) results in the Functional Classifications section it is possible to label plots by entering the gene set names contained in "GO/Pathway/Gene Set Name" column in the results table directly into the "Select Gene Sets To Highlight" lower box and then clicking `Okay`.
+When evaluating a Defined Category Analysis (i.e., you have provided your own gene set annotations), results in the Functional Classifications section it is possible to label plots by entering the gene set names contained in "GO/Pathway/Gene Set Name" column in the results table directly into the "Select Gene Sets To Highlight" lower box and then clicking `Okay`.

 Labeling features in a plot is also possible by holding the shift key and selecting the data point in the visualization.
 Only one data point at a time can be labeled using this approach.